 Also read our guide: Are Electric Scooters Street Legal?
 Traffic Rules for E-Scooters

 Ready to experience the hustle and bustle of New York City on two wheels?
 Class B and C scooters are your passport to a convenient, legal form of travel.
 These scooters are easy to use and follow the same rules as cars.
 But don't forget to gear up for safety.
-They're perfect for a stress-free spin through the city.
+They're perfect for stress-free spin through the city.

 New York is a place of endless pathways and scootering options.
 With Class B and C models, you get the freedom to explore without the complications of a special license.
 Just remember to stay updated on scooter laws and wear your safety gear.